mtgjson/mtgjson-website/docs/data-models/card-atomic/index.md

 > ### legalities
 >
-> The legalities of play formats the card has.
+> The legalities of play formats for this printing of the card.
 See the [Legalities](/data-models/legalities/) data model.
 >
 > - **Type:** `Legalities`
 > - **Introduced:** `v4.0.0`